 Garbage Wrestler: Rip Saber utilizes foreign objects such as shovels and hand grenades in his special moves.

-Genre Shift: The original Slam Masters was a belt scroll-style wrestling game in which players were required to pin their opponents to win a match.
-Slam Masters II on the other hand plays like a Street Fighter II clone with multiple attack buttons, a completely 2D playing field, victory by KO, and a round-based format.
+Genre Shift: The original Slam Masters was a typical 2D wrestling game with limited depth movement in which players were required to pin their opponents to win a match.
+Slam Masters II on the other hand plays like a typical 2D fighting game with multiple attack buttons, a single-fighting plane, victory by KO, and a round-based format.

 The Giant: Titanic Tim, officially standing over 7'9".
 His bio lists his style as "Giant Wrestling", which as you can imagine means he mostly fights by being really huge.

 The Wraith is 7'2", taller than everyone except Titanic Tim, though his fighting style is based on contortion and supernatural powers.

 Jumbo Flapjack probably also counts by virtue of his girth, but at a listed height of 6'7" he's also pretty tall.
 That being said he doesn't fight like one that much, though his super grapple is a giant swing.